Analgesic Advisory Board

 Dr. Bertoch served as an anesthesiologist in the United States Air Force until 2006.
 Following the terrorist attacks of September 11, 2001, Dr. Bertoch was deployed to Mindanao in the southern Philippines and later to Balad Air Base in Iraq in support of Operation Enduring Freedom.
 He is a recipient of the Air Force Achievement Medal, the Air Force Commendation Medal, and the Meritorious Service Medal.

 After completing his military service, Dr. Bertoch served for 11 years as the managing partner of Prescott Anesthesia in Prescott, Arizona where his practice included a focus on chronic pain management and addiction medicine.
-He joined JBR Clinical Research as Chief Scientific Officer in 2017.
+He joined CenExel JBR as Chief Scientific Officer in 2017.

 Stephen Cooper, DMD PhD